monacocoin-net/monacoCoin-Core/README.md

   ./monoecid

 ```
-Wait 1 minutes (directory and wallet are being created)
+Wait 1 minutes (directory and wallet are being created) for force to close process CTRL+C and wait !

 ```
 cp .monacoCoinCore/wallet.dat .monoeciCore/